St. Nicholas Greek Orthodox Cathedral (Tarpon Springs, Florida)

-St. Nicholas Greek Orthodox Cathedral is a Greek Orthodox parish and center for Greek-American life in Tarpon Springs, Florida.
-Its noted Neo-Byzantine church is located at 36 North Pinellas Avenue.
+St. Nicholas Greek Orthodox Cathedral is a Greek Orthodox parish and Greek-American cultural center in Tarpon Springs, Florida.
+Its Neo-Byzantine church is located at 36 North Pinellas Avenue.

 St. Nicholas hosts an annual Epiphany celebration on January 6, in which Greek Orthodox boys aged 16 to 18 dive into Spring Bayou to retrieve a white wooden cross, said to bring the finder blessings for the year.
 It is the largest such event in the Western Hemisphere, with thousands in attendance.
 A statue of an epiphany diver is located in front of the church.

 Architecture

 The domed main church building, designed by the Eugene Brothers of Chicago, was completed in 1943.
-Modeled in part after the Hagia Sophia in what is now Istanbul, it melds Byzantine and Gothic Revival styles.
+Modeled in part after the Hagia Sophia in what is now Istanbul, Turkey, it combines Byzantine and Gothic Revival styles.
 It is a local landmark which has been featured on postcards.

-Noted features include 23 stained glass windows surrounding the dome depicting episodes in the life of Jesus and the saints, hand-painted by Joseph V. Llorens of Atlanta, and the sixty ton altar, made of Pentelic marble.
-Within the dome are three large chandeliers imported from Czechoslovakia.
+Noted features of the cathedral include 23 stained glass windows surrounding the dome depicting episodes in the life of Jesus and the saints, hand-painted by Joseph V. Llorens of Atlanta, and the 60-ton altar, made of Pentelic marble.
+Within the dome are three large chandeliers from Czechoslovakia.
 The altar was originally part of the Greek exhibit at the 1939 New York World's Fair.
 It, along with the cathedra, choir stalls, and other components were obtained with help from George Frantzis.
 A new altar of Carrara marble was installed in 1965.

 The interior is richly decorated with icons, many by Greek iconographer George Saclaridis.
-Forty-one icons, sponsored by various members of the parish, were delivered in 1952, with more added in subsequent years.
-On December 4, 1969, the icon of Saint Nicholas was observed to have drops of moisture, and some consider it a Weeping Icon.
+41 icons, sponsored by various members of the parish, were delivered in 1952, with more added in subsequent years.
+On December 4, 1969, the icon of Saint Nicholas was observed to have drops of moisture, and some consider it a weeping Icon.